awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 **Assume Role Can't Be Assumed**
 **Error message**: `The defined assume role is unable to be assumed.
 (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: InvalidAutomationExecutionParametersException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`
 + Possible cause 1: The assume role does not exist\.
 To resolve this issue, create the role\.
-For more information, see [Getting Started with Automation](automation-setup.md)\.
-Specific details for creating this role are described in the following topic, [Task 1: Create a Service Role for Automation](automation-permissions.md#automation-role)\.
+For more information, see [Getting started with Automation](automation-setup.md)\.
+Specific details for creating this role are described in the following topic, [Task 1: Create a service role for Automation](automation-permissions.md#automation-role)\.
 + Possible cause 2: The assume role does not have a trust relationship with the Systems Manager service\.
 To resolve this issue, create the trust relationship\.
-For more information, see [Task 2: Add a Trust Relationship for Automation](automation-permissions.md#automation-trust2)\.
+For more information, see [Task 2: Add a trust relationship for Automation](automation-permissions.md#automation-trust2)\.

-## Execution Started, but Status is Failed<a name="automation-trbl-exstrt"></a>
+## Execution started, but status is failed<a name="automation-trbl-exstrt"></a>

-### Action\-Specific Failures<a name="automation-trbl-actspec"></a>
+### Action\-specific failures<a name="automation-trbl-actspec"></a>

 Automation documents contain steps and steps run in order\.
 Each step invokes one or more AWS service APIs\.
 The APIs determine the inputs, behavior, and outputs of the step\.
 There are multiple places where an error can cause a step to fail\.
 Failure messages indicate when and where an error occurred\.